 View financial reports

-This article describes how to view and explore financial reports in Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.
+This article describes how to view and explore financial reports in Microsoft Dynamics 365 for Finance and Operations.
 It includes information about the various options that you can apply to financial reports to change their appearance and the data that they include.

 Financial reporting overview

 Open a financial report

 To open a report, select the report name.
 The first time that a report is opened, it’s automatically generated for the previous month.
 For example, if you open a report for the first time in August 2015, the report is generated for July 31, 2015.
 After a report is opened, you can start exploring it by drilling down on specific pieces of data and changing report options.